-If you have received a settlement or judgment following a vehicle accident, you're probably wondering, “Do I have to pay taxes on that money?”
-The short answer is, “In most cases, no.” However, that is not a hard and fast rule, and the answer depends on the nature and circumstances of your settlement or judgment.
+If you've received a settlement or judgment following a vehicle accident, you're probably wondering, "Do I have to pay taxes on that money?"
+Here are some short answers; read on for in-depth information:

-The applicable language of the Internal Revenue Service (IRS) regulation addressing the question of taxability of settlements and judgments is found at 26 C.F.R 1.
-It reads in part:
+The applicable language of the Internal Revenue Service (IRS) regulation addressing the question of taxability of settlements and judgments is found at 26 C.F.R section 1.104-1(c):

 The vast majority of settlements and judgments are for only "compensatory damages" and "general damages."
 Those categories of damages are meant to compensate you for your medical expenses, lost wages, and the pain and suffering that arises directly from your injuries.